saifulaffendy21/AutoUpdateIP/README.md

 ### Why?
 1. Unblock content - access geo-restricted content.
 2. Netflix will disconnect user IP address when their detect usage of VPN into their service every 3 minute.
-3. User need to Activate/Update their IP Address again in Smart DNS Proxy website to enalbe access Netflix.
+3. User need to Activate/Update their IP Address again in Smart DNS Proxy website to enable access Netflix.

 ### How to use
 1. Create an free trial account at [Smart DNS Proxy](https://www.smartdnsproxy.com/SignUp)